inofix/ansible-acme-setup/README.md

 Acme Setup
 ==========

-This is an ansible role for setting up and preparing everything that is required for later signing certificates with let's encrypt - see inofix.acme-tiny-sign.
+This is an ansible role for setting up and preparing everything that is required for later signing certificates with let's encrypt, i.e. installing the user, and relevant directories and scripts, and setting the permissions right.

-This role is meant to be run on any host that needs certificates.
+This role is meant to be run on any host that needs certificates for itself or signs any for some other host.

-If the host is not accessible via web - or does not use the inofix.acme-tiny-sign role for other reasons - a solution must be provided to transfer the cert-request forth and the final certificate back from this host to the acme-host.
-See inofix.acme-cron-proxy for an example.
+See inofix.acme-request for the creation of the private key and the certificate requests resp. the installation of a remotely created request on a "signing" or "certificate-proxy" host.

+The inofix.acme-tiny-install role installes the acme-tiny script on "signing" hosts.

+The inofix.acme-tiny-sign / inofix.acme-tiny-cron resp. roles do care
+for the actual (resp. periodical) signing on the "signing" hosts.

 Any host that signs certificates with the Let's Encrypt service, requires a web-server listening on port 80 and resolving /.well-known/acme-challenge to the directory accessible for the signing tool - see inofix.acme-sign for an example.

+Hosts relying on other hosts to do the signing for them (e.g. they have no webservice installed) can access and transfere the ready signed certs from their proxy host with inofix.acme-proxy.

 See "Overview / Concept" below for details.